-The MSTI and the UW-Tsinghua dual degree programs are designed for recent college graduates or early-career professionals who want to make a difference through connected device solutions.
+The MSTI and the UW-Tsinghua dual degree programs are designed for recent college graduates or early-career professionals who want to make a difference through smart and connected solutions.

 We’re seeking a diverse cohort of students with a demonstrated capacity for innovative thinking, creative problem-solving and collaborative teamwork.
-The first cohort will be about 70 students.
+We expect the 2018 cohort to be between 70 and 100 students.

 Application Dates and Deadlines